top of page

 • Improving upper thoracic mobility

-The goal is to improve neck mobility and reduce mechanical tension contributing to headaches.
+The goal is to improve neck mobility, reduce mechanical tension, and support more comfortable head and neck movement.

 Physiotherapy